 A third album "Girls in the Band" was scheduled to be released in 1983, but it looks like that it was never released, despite being officially listed in their album discographies.

 The song was written and produced by Lynn Malsby and helped the album reach Platinum status.
-"I Miss You" became the 3rd biggest song on Billboard's Year-End chart for 1986.
+It became the 3rd biggest song on Billboard's Year-End chart for 1986.

 It was rumored that a fifth single "Video Kid" was supposed to be released, but it was denied because the band was already set to release their next album.

-Joyce released her solo album "Maximum Thrust" in 1989 and she also wrote "I Will Always Love You" for R&B group, Troop.
-By 1989, the band was down to a trio: Lorena, Cheryl, and Robbin.
+In 1989, Joyce released her solo album "Maximum Thrust" and also wrote the song "I Will Always Love You" for R&B group, Troop.
+By that same year, the band was down to a trio: Lorena, Cheryl and Robbin.

 Drummer Maria Martinez joined the band after Bernadette left and was featured on the album.
 She performed & toured with the band during that time.

 Lorena provided backup vocals for albums such as Stacye & Kimiko, Mazarati, the S.O.S.
 Band, and on Joyce's solo album.

 Joyce has produced music for artists such as Carrie Lucas, Dynasty, Princess & Starbreeze, Troop, Doc Box & B. Fresh, Glasswurk, Lateasha, and Ricca.

 Bernadette continued to write and produce music for other artists such as Shalamar, Mazarati and Dolly Parton.